-The Sector Erase (SE) instruction is entered by driving Chip Select $(\overline{S})$ Low, followed by the instruction code on Serial Data Input (DIO).
-Chip Select $(\overline{S})$ must be driven Low for the entire duration of the sequence.
+The Sector Erase (SE) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code on Serial Data Input (DIO).
+Chip Select (\overline{S}) must be driven Low for the entire duration of the sequence.

 The instruction sequence is shown in Figure 13.
-Chip Select

-$(^{S})$ must be driven High after the eighth bit of the instruction code has been latched in, otherwise the Sector Erase instruction is not executed.
-As soon as Chip Select (S) is driven High, the self-timed Sector Erase cycle (whose duration is $t{SE}$ ) is initiated.
+Chip Select $\overline{\overline{\mathbf{S}}}$ instruction is not executed.
+As soon as Chip Select ($^{\rm S}$) is driven High, the self-timed Sector Erase cycle (whose duration is ${\rm SE}$) is initiated.
 While the Sector Erase cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Sector Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.
 A Sector Erase (SE) instruction applied to a page which is protected by the Sector/Block Protect (SEC, TB, BP2, BP1, BP0) bits (see table 1 and table 2.) is not executed.